25 January 2021

 So can we train ourselves in the art of caring, even though our working culture tells us the opposite?

 Harvard Business School thinks so.
 Perhaps mixing our work and private lives, as we have been doing in recent months, provides the perfect opportunity to do so.
 In “Good leadership is an act of kindness“, professors Groysberg and Seligson quote their colleague Richard Davidson, founder of the Center for Healthy Minds at the University of Wisconsin.
-He compares practising kindness to weight training:
+He compares democratic leadership and practising kindness to weight training:

 Compassion, like physical and academic skills, appears to be something that is not fixed, but rather can be enhanced with training and practice.
 People can build up their compassion ‘muscle’ and respond to others’ suffering with care and a desire to help.

 In the past, many of us saw caregiving, being attentive to others’ needs and the courage to look out for others as skills that were needed in our private spheres.
 But now we find ourselves “social distancing”, these essential skills are plugging increasingly visible gaps at work too.
 The only way to acquire and practise these skills at work is to be aware of how you’re exercising them.
 We have these skills already, we just need to identify them and put them into practise when interacting with our colleagues, bosses and clients.
 It might seem strange or tiring to begin with.
 Thankfully, the University of Helsinki has put together a checklist of everyday behaviors that we can look our for:

 and being aware.